5G-ERA/era-5g-interface/README.md

 ### ClientChannels and ServerChannels ([client_channels.py](era_5g_interface/client_channels.py), [server_channels.py](era_5g_interface/server_channels.py))

-ClientChannels and ServerChannels classes are used to define bidirectional channel (image ans json) callbacks and contains send functions.
+ClientChannels and ServerChannels classes are used to define bidirectional channel (image ans JSON) callbacks and contains send functions.
 They are used inside the NetAppClientBase in era_5g_client and NetworkApplicationServer in era_5g_server.
 ServerChannels is used with Socketio Server object, ClientChannels is used with Socketio Client object.